Skip to main content

 โ€‹

-The key takeaway is that the Attackbox will always be the same (except when we update it), whereas an attached VM will always differ depending on the room/task.
+The key takeaway is that the Attackbox will always be the same (except when we update it), whereas a task VM will always differ depending on the room/task.
 That means that if you used SSH to connect to a machine in the previous room, that wouldn't necessarily be the case for every other room.

 Did this answer your question?